akka/akka/akka-docs/intro/getting-started-first-scala.rst

 Creating the master
 ===================

 The master actor is a little bit more involved.
-In its constructor we create a round-robin router to make it easier to spread out the work evenly between the workers.
+In its constructor we create a round-robin router to make it easier to spread out the work evenly between the workers (four in this case, but keep reading until the end to see how simple it is to change that).
 Let's do that first:

 .. includecode:: ../../akka-tutorials/akka-tutorial-first/src/main/scala/Pi.scala#create-router

 Now we have a router that is representing all our workers in a single abstraction.
 So now let's create the master actor.
-We pass it three integer variables:
+We pass it two integer variables:

-- ``nrOfWorkers`` -- defining how many workers we should start up
 - ``nrOfMessages`` -- defining how many number chunks to send out to the workers
 - ``nrOfElements`` -- defining how big the number chunks sent to each worker should be